Canonical URLs: A Beginner's Guide to Canonical Tags

 an illustration of canonical tag pointing from an alternate page to a preferred one

-In other words, each canonical page should have a canonical tag that points to its own URL.
+Using self-referencing canonical tags is also a good idea, meaning each canonical page should have a canonical tag that points to its own URL.

 split screen of an article and developer tools displaying HTML code highlighting a self-referencing canonical link